pluma-tools/pluma-operator/README.md

 # Pluma Operator
 [![LICENSE](https://img.shields.io/github/license/pluma-tools/pluma-operator.svg?style=flat-square)](/LICENSE)

-A Comprehensive Helm and Istio Operator
+A Comprehensive Helm and Istio lightweight Operator

-The Pluma Operator is a sophisticated Kubernetes operator designed to enhance component management through the use of Helm charts.
-It ensures continuous lifecycle management for components and facilitates the transformation of Istio Custom Resource Definitions (CRDs) into HelmApp resources, simplifying Istio installations.
+:rocket: We Welcome Your Feedback! :heart:

+## Background

+With the [official deprecation of the Istio In-Cluster Operator](https://istio.io/latest/blog/2024/in-cluster-operator-deprecation-announcement/), the need for a more lightweight and maintainable installation solution has become increasingly important.
+Inspired by the [sail-operator](https://github.com/istio-ecosystem/sail-operator), **Pluma Operator** focuses on leveraging standard Helm to simplify and streamline Istio installation and management, offering users a more efficient and straightforward experience.

 ## Key Features

 1. **Helm Integration**: Leverages Helm charts for consistent and efficient component deployment.
 2. **Lifecycle Management**: Ensures regular maintenance and updates for deployed components.
-3. **Istio Support**: Transforms Istio CRDs into HelmApp resources, supporting suite-based Istio installations.
+3. **Istio Support**: Fully compatible with **IstioOperator CRD**, ensuring alignment with community standards
 4. **Kubernetes Native**: Fully integrates with Kubernetes environments for seamless operations.
+5. **Lightweight Design**: Utilizes Helm internally to enable automated installation and management, reducing complexity and maintenance overhead

 ## Installation